Brentsa/random-eyes/README.md

 ## Questions
 If you have questions or would like to contact for other reasons, please contact:
-Sean Brent, Swan Pham, Peter Wang, Danyal Khanzada
+Sean Brent, Swan Pham, Peter Wang, or Danyal Khanzada

 [Sean Brent](https://github.com/Brentsa) - Email: seanbrent5@live.ca <br>
 [Swan Pham]() - Email:  <br>